ashishp911/CryptoPilot/README.md

 We change the background color of the entire app to ```"#14161a"``` in app.js

 ## Header.js
-We use Appbar from material UI and Container(it ensures that the appbar is responsive).
+We use [Appbar](https://mui.com/material-ui/react-app-bar/) from material UI and Container (it ensures that the appbar is responsive).
-The appbar will contain Typography(for the title of our application) and a select tag(to select the currency).
+The appbar will contain [Typography](https://mui.com/material-ui/react-typography/)(for the title of our application) and a select tag(to select the currency).
 Flex : 1 for our typography indicates that the width of all other elements will be the same as their content, but the element with flex: 1 will be given the remaining full space.
 We wrap whole header with darkTheme.

 ## Context API
 Since we want the currency and symbol selected through the header for the entire application, we will use context API.
-We wrap our entire app within cryptocontext, from index.js.
+We wrap our entire app within ```CryptoContext```, from ```index.js```.
 We export {currency, symbol, setCurrency}, so that any component can now use these states.

 ## Homepage
 Our homepage is divided into 2 parts, banner (upper part with carousel) and coint table (table with all trending coins.)